HomeMisc LinksProductsExhibitsHow To ApplyOverviewBrochuresContact UsMSDS

 SECTION VIII.
 SPECIAL PROTECTION INFORMATION

-Emergency Action: Sweep up and containerize if unused.
+Sweep up and containerize if unused.

 Steps to be taken in case material is released or spilled: Use methods to clean spill which avoid creating airborne dust.
 Remove for disposal or incorporation into soil or garden.